xiom/knowledge/git.md

 # What makes git good?

-His (Linus) design criteria specified four things:
+His design criteria specified four things:

 * Patching should take no more than three seconds
 * Concurrent Versions System (CVS) as an example of what not to do; if in doubt, make the exact opposite decision